Azure/AzureStackHCI-EvalGuide/README.md

 Start your Azure Stack HCI 20H2 evaluation using nested virtualization
 -----------

 If you have a single physical system, which could be a laptop, desktop, or server, or you have no spare hardware at all, using **nested virtualization** would be a great approach to experiencing Azure Stack HCI 20H2.
-You can get more details at the start of the path
+You can get more details at the start of the nested path.

 ![Nested path image](/media/nested.png "Nested virtualization path image")

 [**Evaluate Azure Stack HCI 20H2 using Nested Virtualization**](/nested/README.md "Evaluate Azure Stack HCI 20H2 using Nested Virtualization")

-### Important Note ###
+### Important Note - Production Deployments ###
 The use of nested virtualization in this evaluation guide is aimed at providing flexibility for deploying Azure Stack HCI 20H2 in a lab, or test environment.
-For **production** use, **Azure Stack HCI 20H2 should be deployed on certified physical hardware**, of which you can find a vast array of choices on the [Azure Stack HCI 20H2 Catalog](https://aka.ms/azurestackhcicatalog "Azure Stack HCI 20H2 Catalog").
+For **production** use, **Azure Stack HCI 20H2 should be deployed on validated physical hardware**, of which you can find a vast array of choices on the [Azure Stack HCI 20H2 Catalog](https://aka.ms/azurestackhcicatalog "Azure Stack HCI 20H2 Catalog").

 Product improvements
 -----------